-counts have expenses that include management fees, administrative charges and custody fees.
+All mutual funds and separately managed accounts have expenses that include management fees, administrative charges and custody fees.
 These are expressed as a percentage of assets.
-According to the Investment Company Institute, the average annual expense ratio for all stock funds is 1.54 percent.
-In comparison, the same ratio for institutional asset class funds is typically only about one-third of all retail equity mutual funds.
+According to the Investment Company Institute, the average annual expense ratio for all stock funds is 1.54 percent.3 In comparison, the same ratio for institutional asset class funds is typically only about one-third of all retail equity mutual funds.
 All other factors being equal, lower costs lead to higher rates of return.